homeport/havener/README.md

 ## Introducing Havener

 Convenience tool to handle tasks around [Containerized CF](https://www.pivotaltracker.com/n/projects/2192232) workloads on a Kubernetes cluster.
 It deploys multiple Helm Charts using a configuration file, which is used to add in a tiny amount of glue code that is sometimes needed to make things work.
-Under to cover, `havener` does the same calls that `helm` and `kubectl` do, nothing special.
+Under to cover, `havener` does the same calls that `kubectl` do, nothing special.
 That means that at the end you have a Helm Release just like you would have using `helm` alone.

 ## How do I get started